 Tanmoy: How (or why) did you choose Germany and Jacobs Bremen University?

 More importantly, I am from an Electrical Engineering background.
 The majority of German universities demand a Bachelors degree in Computer Science or IT.
-Jacobs Bremen, a private university, is more flexible when it comes to Bachelor major.
+Jacobs Bremen, a private university, is more flexible when it comes to Bachelor majors.
 More importantly, Jacobs gave me a good scholarship.
 So, it was kind of a no-brainer for me.

 Tanmoy: How was your experience with the application process?